T

 shopping

-One of Europe's oldest and largest food markets, housed in a stunning Modernist building.
-Sample local produce, cheeses, hams, and enjoy a fresh juice or tapas at one of the market stalls.
+Explore one of Europe's largest and oldest food markets.
+Sample local produce, cheeses, cured meats, and enjoy a fresh juice or a tapa at one of the market stalls.

 3. Afternoon